-But plenty of later features were cut, just to cut down the running times of theatrical double bills.
+But plenty of later features were cut just to shorten the running times of theatrical double bills.
 In 2017 the great Michael Curtiz picture The Sea Wolf was reconstituted, gaining back thirteen full minutes.
 The WAC released a full-length The Thing from Another World just last year, although there’s still room for improvement with that title should a better source surface.

 Other desired RKO restorations are subjects for further research.
 When I first learned about Rachel and the Stranger, George Feltenstein said that the company was also on the trail of a good printing source for the full-length film noir They Won’t Believe Me (1947).
-That very good movie stars Susan Hayward, Robert Young and (sigh) Jane Greer, and was cut by a full fifteen minutes for reissue, and never reconstituted.
-That makes sense; I’ve seen Believe Me at least four times, and now I have an excuse for not really following the storyline very well.
+That very good movie stars Susan Hayward, Robert Young and (sigh) Jane Greer.
+It was cut by a full fifteen minutes for reissue and never reconstituted.
+That makes sense; I’ve seen Believe Me at least four times, and now I have an excuse for never having followed the storyline very well.